 Crowbar - lever

-How much force must we apply to the end of a 2.4 m long crowbar to lift a door weighing 220 kg, if it stands on the crowbar 35 cm from its end, which is resting on the ground?
+How much force must be applied to the end of a 2.4 m long crowbar to lift a door weighing 220 kg, if the crowbar rests on the ground and the door stands on it 35 cm from the ground-end?

 Tips for related online calculators